Xmas Menu & Recipe Ideas

 I may post new ideas to my recipe blog or my Pinterest Festive recipes board, even if I don't have time to try them out or post them here, so check in periodically.

-Unless stated, these recipes are suitable for GAPS, SCD, gluten free and in most cases dairy free diets.
+Mostly these recipes are suitable for GAPS, SCD, gluten free and in many cases dairy free diets (but do your own due diligence).
 But we believe that "special" food should taste good, so family members not on special diets might not even notice they're different.
 Make sure you test the recipe before Xmas Day, so you can tweak to suit your own tastes.

-If you're doing Autoimmune Paleo (AIP) even some of these recipes might not work for you, but check out The Paleo Mom's Holiday Recipe summary.
+Autoimmune Paleo (AIP) - Some of these recipes might work for you, but better to check out The Paleo Mom's Holiday Recipe summary.